izamohamed08-eng/data-science-DAY1/README.md

 # data-science-DAY1
 #introduction
-in day one of the data science class we will be using different tools
+in day one of the data science class we will be using different tools 1 tools
-#tools
-excel
+2 excel
-power bi
+3 power bi
-python
+4 python
-sql
+5 sql